vijayjadaun/Javascript/Execution Context.md

 # JavaScript Execution Context & Call Stack

-## 📝 Description

-This document covers the fundamental concepts of JavaScript's Execution Context and Call Stack - essential building blocks for understanding how JavaScript code executes behind the scenes.

-**What you'll learn:**
-- The technical definition and structure of Execution Contexts
-- How JavaScript manages function calls using the Call Stack
-- The two phases of code execution: Memory Creation and Code Execution
-- Step-by-step breakdowns of real code examples
-- Practice exercises to solidify your understanding

-**Prerequisites:** Basic JavaScript syntax and functions

-**Difficulty Level:** Beginner to Intermediate

-**Estimated Reading Time:** 10-15 minutes

----

 ## 🧠 Theory: Execution Context (EC)

 An **Execution Context** is the environment where JavaScript code runs.
 Every time a function runs, a new execution context is created.